exopal/exopal.github.io/README.md

 ## Important
 > Only use Github client to interract with Exopal documentation

+## Be aware of OSX Mojave
+On OSX mojave some ruby header are locked by the system, you need to install ruby 2.6.2 (jekyll compatible).
+Then  you can run bundle insall.

 ## Based on

 This production documentation site is based on